 The aircraft, an Airbus A320 registered as AP-BLD, was 15 years old according to AirFleets.net.
 The flight was operating between Lahore and Karachi and appears to have been on final approach when it veered left of the runway and crashed.

 Unconfirmed video footage shows what appears to be aircraft wreckage from a PIA plane with visible markings in a densely populated area.
-92 News HD footage showed bystanders stood by as others helped what appeared to be wounded people.
+92 News HD footage showed bystanders assisting what appeared to be wounded victims.
+There were unconfirmed reports of survivors on the ground.

-Most flights have been grounded worldwide due to COVID-19 but PIA had just restarted domestic operations because of Eid celebrations, which are just beginning.
+Most flights are grounded worldwide due to COVID-19 but PIA had just restarted domestic operations because of Eid celebrations, which are just beginning.

 PIA is a flag carrier with a fleet of Boeing 777, Airbus A320 and ATR aircraft.
-They operated flights in and out Toronto prior to COVID-19 and the market is big.
+They operated flights in and out of Toronto to multiple cities prior to COVID-19.